Checkpoint Charlie: Berlin Wall constructed

-The brain drain of professionals had become so damaging to the political credibility and economic viability of East Germany that the resecuring of the Soviet imperial frontier was imperative.
-Between 1949 and 1961, over 2½ million East Germans fled to the West.
-The numbers increased during the three years before the Berlin Wall was erected, with 144,000 in 1959, 199,000 in 1960 and 207,000 in the first seven months of 1961 alone.
-The East German economy suffered accordingly.

 On 13 August 1961, a barbed-wire barrier that would become the Berlin Wall separating East and West Berlin was erected by the East Germans.
 Two days later, police and army engineers began to construct a more permanent concrete wall.
 Along with the wall, the 830-mile (1336 km) zonal border became 3.5 miles (5.6 km) wide on its East German side in some parts of Germany with a tall steel-mesh fence running along a "death strip" bordered by mines, as well as channels of ploughed earth, to slow escapees and more easily reveal their footprints.

 Checkpoint

-Checkpoint Charlie was a crossing point in the Berlin Wall located at the junction of Friedrichstraße with Zimmerstraße and Mauerstraße (which for older historical reasons coincidentally means 'Wall Street').
+Checkpoint Charlie was a crossing point in the Berlin Wall located at the junction of Friedrichstraße with Zimmerstraße and Mauerstraße (which for older historical reasons coincidentally means "Wall Street").
 It is in the Friedrichstadt neighborhood.
-Checkpoint Charlie was designated as the single crossing point (on foot or by car) for foreigners and members of the Allied forces.
-(Members of the Allied forces were not allowed to use the other sector crossing point designated for use by foreigners, the Friedrichstraße railway station).
+Checkpoint Charlie was the only "designated crossing point for foreign tourists and dignitaries and for members of the Allied armed forces", who were not allowed to use the other sector crossing point designated for use by foreigners, the Friedrichstraße railway station.

+"The GDR had closed the border in Berlin ten weeks earlier and created a border crossing at the corner of Friedrichstrasse and Zimmerstrasse.
+It was meant to be used exclusively by Western Allied military personnel, diplomats, and people from abroad.
+The Western Allies protested against this restriction on their freedom of movement, which was guaranteed to them through the city’s four-power status.
+But eventually they accepted it and set up their own checkpoint on the West Berlin side."